Skip to content

 • Western Association of Schools and Colleges (WASC)

-For example, Westcliff University in California is accredited by WASC; Monroe College in New York and Trine University in the Midwest are both accredited by Middle States Commission on Higher Education.
+For example, Westcliff University in California is accredited by WASC; Monroe College in New York and Ottawa University in Kansas are both accredited by Middle States Commission on Higher Education.

 (2) Locational Proximity